Lake Vyrnwy: Geography

-Lake Vyrnwy is a reservoir in Powys, Wales, created in 1888 by flooding the head of the river Vyrnwy (Afon Efyrnwy) valley.
+Lake Vyrnwy is a reservoir in Powys, Wales, created in 1888 by flooding the head of the River Vyrnwy (Afon Efyrnwy) valley.

 The river flows from the dam into Shropshire where it converges with the River Severn near the village of Melverley on the Welsh border and outflows into the Bristol Channel.

 When the reservoir is full, it is 84 ft deep, contains 13.125 e9impgal, and covers an area of 1121 acre, the equivalent of around 600 football pitches.
 The lake has a perimeter of 12 mi with a road that goes all the way around it.
 Its length is 4.75 mi.

-311 brooks, waterfalls and rivers flow into the lake and are named after the mountains or hillsides they flow from.
-The main ones, clockwise from the west side of the dam, are named Afon Hirddu, Eunant, Afon Eiddew, Afon Naedroedd, Afon Cedig and Afon Y Dolau Gwynionew.
+The main watercourses flowing into the reservoir, clockwise from the west side of the dam, are the Afon Hirddu, Eunant, Afon Eiddew, Afon Naedroedd, Afon Cedig and Afon Y Dolau Gwynionew.

 On the northern edge of the lake is a small hamlet called Rhiwargor where the rivers Afon Eiddew and Afon Naedroedd meet.
-Up the valley of Afon Eiddew is a waterfall known locally as Pistyll Rhyd-y-meincau, commonly known as Rhiwargor waterfall.
+Up the valley of Afon Eiddew is the waterfall of Pistyll Rhyd-y-meincau.

+Climate

 Construction

 In 1879, George Deacon was instructed to prepare the parliamentary plans for the Vyrnwy Dam.
 The valley was chosen because of its size, favourable geology and its source, the River Vyrnwy, having a large water catchment area.